What are the first ten amendments to the Constitution commonly referred to as?

 Ace your Florida Civics Literacy Exam with comprehensive practice quizzes.
 Enhance your understanding with detailed explanations for every question.
 Track your progress and master the civics fundamentals with Examzify.

-The first ten amendments to the Constitution are commonly referred to as the Bill of Rights.
-This term encapsulates fundamental rights and liberties that were deemed essential for protecting individual freedoms, such as the freedom of speech, the right to bear arms, and the right to due process, among others.
+The first ten amendments to the Constitution are known as the Bill of Rights.
+This term reflects the intent of these amendments to safeguard individual liberties and rights against government infringement.
+Ratified in 1791, the Bill of Rights includes fundamental protections such as freedom of speech, the right to bear arms, protections against unreasonable searches and seizures, and guarantees of due process, among others.

 Subscribe